rasbt/screenlamp/docs/sources/user_guide/tools-tutorial-1.md

 1. Creating an "ID file" (more about this later)
 2. Use the "ID file" to select the corresponding 3D-structures from MOL2 files

 Furthermore, there are 2 kinds of filtering procedures.
-Via whitelist-filtering, we select all molecules that are **listed in** the ID file.
-Vice versa, blacklist-filtering is used to select all molecules that are **not listed in** the ID file.
+Via includelist-filtering, we select all molecules that are **listed in** the ID file.
+Vice versa, excludelist-filtering is used to select all molecules that are **not listed in** the ID file.

 ### Generating ID Files from Molecules